 In most instances, TERI claims are easily identified by the nature of the illness or by an indication from the applicant or his/her representative.
 Claims representatives should look for disability claims which may meet the criteria for TERI claims given above.
-Claims representatives and field office managers seeking guidance as to whether a claim should be considered a TERI claim should immediately telephone the supervisor of the Initial Section of the Disability Benefits Division (DBD-DIS) (x4740).
+Claims representatives and field office managers seeking guidance as to whether a claim should be considered a TERI claim should immediately telephone the supervisor(s) of the Initial Section of the Disability Benefits Division (DBD-DIS).
+(See Communications Reference Chart on Boardwalk for contact information.)